SMK-008/CrimeWatchProject/README.md

 ## 📞 Support

-For support, please open an issue in the GitHub repository or contact our support team at [support email].
+For support, please open an issue in the GitHub repository.

 ---